ahmedalaa14/Terraform-network-aws/README.md

   - NAT Gateway

 ## Prerequisites
-- Before you begin, ensure you have the following installed:
+- Before you begin, ensure you have the following installed :

 - Terraform
 - AWS CLI